Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Conclusion

-The \gls{cvm} threat model is not one-size-fits-all: while many enterprise workloads tolerate the assumption that providers will not mount physical attacks, permissionless and adversarial settings are the norm in decentralized systems.
-These new settings demand cryptographic evidence of platform provenance. \gls{dcea} supplies this "Proof of Cloud" by binding guest attestation to provider-anchored measured boot, allowing remote verifiers to confirm execution on trusted data-center hardware rather than on-premises or untrusted hosts.
-By closing the location-awareness gap, \gls{dcea} unlocks the potential of confidential computing to support emerging industries, such as \gls{defi}, which are actively building on \gls{cvm}.
-Fully trustworthy multi-tenant cloud infrastructure lowers the barriers of entry for new service operators, which, by definition, fosters decentralization.
+The \gls{cvm} threat model is not one-size-fits-all: while many enterprise workloads assume that providers will not mount physical attacks, permissionless and adversarial settings are the norm in decentralized systems.
+These new settings demand cryptographic evidence of platform provenance. \gls{dcea} supplies this "Proof of Cloud" by binding guest attestation to provider-anchored measured boot, allowing remote verifiers to confirm execution on trusted data center hardware rather than on-premises or untrusted hosts.
+By making execution location a verifiable security property rather than an implicit assumption, \gls{dcea} enables confidential computing deployments that require verifiable platform provenance, from regulated enterprise workloads to adversarial, multi-tenant systems such as \gls{defi}.